nikitapitliya006/COVID19-ReturnToWork/WebchatChannel/2-Createbackend-AzureSQLDatabase.md

 6. Select Connect.
 The Object Explorer window opens
 7. To view the database's objects, expand Databases and then expand your database node

-## Step 3.4 Create tables
+## Step 2.4 Create tables

-Set Context to use the appropriate database.
-Execute the BackToWork-CreateTablesScript.sql in master/SQLPersistence/Scripts folder to create the required tables.
+1. Set Context to use the appropriate database out of all available databases on this SQL Server
+2. Execute the BackToWork-CreateTablesScript.sql in master/Scripts folder to create the required tables